AAlvz/logstash/tasks.md

 - Some ips make a lot of requests.
 - Requestes are being made to chrome_supplement.txt (apparently it was removed some time ago)

+WHAT ELSE CAN BE DONE
+- Implement notifications if something occurs.